rrra/www/content/calendar/2021/remote-testing-0225.md

 **This session will be limited to 3--4 testees and is intended for those in the ***local*** area.**

-Potential testees may start the registration process by sending e-mail to {{< mailto WC0G >}}.
+Candidates may start the registration process by sending e-mail to {{< mailto WC0G >}}.
 Requests will be handled in the order received.

 Those accepted for this session will receive information on how to